Connect with us

 McDaniel said he believes legislative leaders caught so much flak for proposing the pay increase that they just let it go.

-“The word I've used for it is embarrassing,” McDaniel said.
+“The word I’ve used for it is embarrassing,” McDaniel said.
 “Politicians do not deserve a pay raise.
-We know what the pay is when we for office … I do think the (motion to reconsider) delay allowed people around the state to make phone calls and send emails and push back against this.”
+We know what the pay is when we run for office … I do think the (motion to reconsider) delay allowed people around the state to make phone calls and send emails and push back against this.”

 Mississippi’s part-time legislators are paid a base of $23,500 a year — although most make between $40,000 and $50,000 a year in salary, per diem, reimbursements and other payments.
 Some lawmakers’ total compensation is around $70,000 a year.

-The $23,500 includes a base salary of $10,000 a year, plus $1,500 a month for office expenses during months when the is not in — despite the fact that most lawmakers have other and don't have separate legislative offices in their district.
+The $23,500 includes a base salary of $10,000 a year, plus $1,500 a month for office expenses during months when the Legislature is not in session — despite the fact that most lawmakers have other jobs and don’t have separate legislative offices in their district.
 Many rely on Capitol staffers to help with administrative work year-round.

 Lawmakers do not receive the $1,500 a month office payment when the Legislature is in session.
-Typically, the first year of a term the Legislature meets four months, then three months each of the three years.
+Typically, the first year of a term the Legislature meets four months, then three months each of the following three years.

 Senate Bill 2794 would have paid lawmakers the $1,500 in months when the Legislature is in session.

-Lawmakers also receive about $150 per diem — living expenses — for each day they spend in Jackson ( those who in or near it), and mileage reimbursement set at the federal rate, currently about 58 cents a mile.
+Lawmakers also receive about $150 per diem — living expenses — for each day they spend in Jackson (including those who live in or near it), and mileage reimbursement set at the federal government rate, currently about 58 cents a mile.
 All members are allowed at least four days a month at the Capitol, with chairmen allowed six days and vice chairmen five days.
 Extra days must be approved.

 This article first appeared on Mississippi Today and is republished here under a Creative Commons license.